dhont/home-ansible/README.md

 # Ansible - working from home

-A small project to automate the provisioning of a 2 small ARM servers (managed nodes) running Unifi Controller, Homebridge, Plex, etc.
+A small project to automate the provisioning of 2 small ARM servers (managed nodes) running Unifi Controller, Homebridge, Plex, etc.
 My stack of choise is [Ansible](https://docs.ansible.com/ansible/latest/) with [Raspbian](https://github.com/homebridge/homebridge-raspbian-image/wiki/Getting-Started) and [Ubuntu](https://wiki.odroid.com/odroid-xu4/os_images/linux/ubuntu_5.4/ubuntu_5.4) for the servers.

 Ansible is an agentless automation tool that you install on a control node.
 From the control node, Ansible manages machines and other devices remotely (by default, over the SSH protocol).